ECW on TNN: ECW–TNN differences

 Early signs of a rocky relationship between ECW and TNN came when TNN president David Hall implied that the program would be "toned down" from the usual ECW fare – which emphasized more violent matches and explicit content than that offered by the two leading professional wrestling companies of the day, the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW).
 On WWE's The Rise and Fall of ECW DVD, Heyman alleged that the requests from TNN to tone down ECW's content were excessive.

 Another source of contention was the lack of original programming.
-Unsatisfied with the first TNN shoot, Heyman instead chose to air a compilation of promos and old ECW matches designed to act as an introduction to the company for those who had never before heard of it or seen it.
+Unsatisfied with the first TNN shoot, Heyman instead chose to air a compilation of promos and old ECW matches designed to act as an introduction to ECW for those who had never before heard of it or seen it.
 ECW commentator Joey Styles said that "the network crapped on" this episode, and ECW wrestler Tommy Dreamer's recollection supported this assertion.

-The network also had reportedly placed a great deal of importance on ECW retaining top star Taz.
-Initially, the company announced that he signed a lucrative deal to remain with the company.
+TNN also had reportedly placed a great deal of importance on ECW retaining top star Taz.
+Initially, ECW announced that Taz signed a lucrative deal to remain with ECW.
 However, the deal fell through shortly thereafter and Taz signed a contract with the WWF just months after the show's premiere.

 On Rise and Fall, former ECW producer Ron Buffone stated that TNN provided ECW with a very small budget to produce the program while simultaneously asking for high-quality production on par with WCW Monday Nitro and WWF Raw.
 Heyman and former ECW wrestlers also alleged a lack of promotion of the show by the network specifically and by its parent company Viacom in general.

 The relationship between the promotion and the broadcaster was reflected in The Network stable, which became part of ECW's storylines during period the program aired.